How To Apply to Voices of the Ancients

 A completed application consists of the following items:

-Please follow the prompts; be sure to indicate your first and second choices of workshop dates.
+- A completed application form.
+The application must be completed and submitted online.
+Please follow the prompts; be sure to indicate your first and second choices for workshop dates.
 You should receive a copy of your responses once you submit the form.

-Please include a résumé or brief biography detailing your educational qualifications and professional experience.
+- A résumé or short biography detailing your educational qualifications and professional experience.
 Be sure the résumé provides the name, title, phone number, and email address of one professional reference.

-The application essay should be no more than two double-spaced pages.
-The essay should address your professional background; interest in the subject of the workshop; special perspectives, skills, or experiences that would contribute to the workshop; and how the experience would enhance your teaching or school service.
+- An application essay that is no more than two double-spaced pages.
+The essay should address your professional background; interest in the subject of the institute; special perspectives, skills, or experiences that would contribute to the institute; and how the experience would enhance your teaching or school service.

 Your completed application should be submitted online.